Valentine’s Day Sugar Cookies

 How do you decorate sugar cookies?

 Decorating sugar cookies is one of the best parts!
-I whip up a batch of this sugar cookie frosting (super simple) and color some of it red and some of it pink with food coloring, while leaving some of it white.
+I whip up a batch of this sugar cookie frosting and color some of it red and some of it pink with food coloring, while leaving some of it white.
 Using a piping bag or a butter knife, add the frosting to the cooled sugar cookies however you see fit!
 I always say the messier the better.
-Add colored sprinkles soon after applying the frosting to that they stick.
+Add colored sprinkles soon after applying the frosting so that they stick.

 Over-mixing cookie dough can result in dry, crumbly, hard cookies.
 Make sure you just mix it enough to incorporate everything together.